Because giving is a part of the journey!

 A Mother's Harvest is a nonprofit organization, founded in 2020 and located in Atlanta, GA.
 A Mother’s Harvest mission is to make lives better a mother at a time by supporting single mothers on the road to greater independence by providing hygience products and gently used clothing, networking opportunities, and life coaching services for them and their children (https://amothersharvestinc.life/).

-Dumanis S.P.A.R.K.E!, pronounced (Doo-nuh-miss), is a youth empowerment nonprofit that exists to help youths identify and speak truth to their own sense of greatness and personal excellence while concurrently inspiring greatness and hope within the hearts and minds of subsequent generations of youth.
+Dumanis S.P.A.R.K.E!, pronounced (Doo-nuh-miss), based in Atlanta, Georgia, is a youth empowerment nonprofit that exists to help youths identify and speak truth to their own sense of greatness and personal excellence while concurrently inspiring greatness and hope within the hearts and minds of subsequent generations of youth.
 Dunamis S.P.A.R.K.E! facilitates a 3-tier programming model that is geared towards the promotion of STEAM (eSTEAM; Science, Technology, Engineering, Arts, Math) learning experiences, targeted mentorship and character development (Project EXCELLENCE), and community-mindedness and involvement (Stewards of Global Change) (https://www.instagram.com/dunamissparke/).

 Global Education Foundation is a non-profit association that takes a strategic, strengths based approach to addressing systemic racism that involves creating counter narratives through intercultural collaborative opportunities.
 GEF is committed to developing self sustainable initiatives, like their youth educational journeys to Ethiopia, through collaboration with local communities (https://www.globaleducationfoundationinc.org/).